 Cataracts are made up of protein.
 Proteins are an important part of your eyes’ structure and function, allowing you to see.
 Cataracts form when these proteins break down and clump together, stopping light from reaching your eyes.

 When you have cloudy vision from a cataract, it’s because you’re looking straight at the proteins.
 You may not notice a cataract in its early stages because it covers only a small part of your eye, and you can adjust.
 Over time, cataracts get worse because the proteins continue to build up, causing problems with your vision.

 Cataracts are usually age-related, but they can also form from injury.
 Doctors don’t know exactly what causes cataracts, but you’re more likely to develop them if you:

 Be sure to schedule an appointment at Scarbrough Family Eyecare if you’re concerned about changes to your vision.

 The only way to get rid of a cataract is surgery, but you might not need surgery right away.

 If your cataract is only causing minor vision problems, you may be able to manage with a stronger eyeglass prescription.
-The optical shop at Scarbrough Family Eyecare offers anti-glare lenses, which can help you see better, including when you drive at night.
+The Optical Studio at Visions by the Bay offers anti-glare lenses, which can help you see better, including when you drive at night.

-Your optometrist may also recommend brighter lighting for your home.
-Vision aids such as magnifiers may also be helpful for reading and other tasks.
+Our doctors may also recommend brighter lighting for your home.
+Specialized eyeglasses may also be helpful for reading and other tasks.